 What does it cost to build an app?

-A new app built by a Swedish agency or studio in 2026 typically costs between roughly 75 000 kr for a small MVP and 1 500 000 kr or more for a complex product, with most first builds landing in the 150 000–600 000 kr band.
-The figure isn't really about the code: it's set by how many screens and flows you need, whether the app needs its own backend, how many outside systems it talks to, and whether you build native for each platform or cross-platform from one codebase.
-We're Klura, an independent fullstack studio in Stockholm, and this guide breaks down the real numbers so you can walk into a conversation knowing roughly what you're looking at.
-Every range below is indicative and dated to 2026; an accurate quote needs a short conversation about your actual scope.
+Planning an app and trying to budget for it?
+In Sweden in 2026, a new app from an agency or studio runs from roughly 75 000 kr for a small MVP to 1 500 000 kr or more for a complex product.
+Most first builds land between 150 000 and 600 000 kr.
+Scope sets the price, not the code: how many screens and flows you need, whether the app needs its own backend, how many outside systems it talks to, and whether you build native per platform or cross-platform from one codebase.
+This guide breaks down the real numbers so you walk into a quote knowing what you're looking at.
+Every range below is indicative and dated to 2026; a firm number needs a short call about your scope.

 The short answer: 2026 cost ranges

-Here are current Swedish-market ranges as of 2026, drawn from published Swedish agency price guides and our own build experience.
-These cover design and development of the first shippable version, not ongoing running costs (those are separate, further down).
-Cross-platform here means one codebase shipping to both iOS and Android — the approach we use, via Capacitor.
+Current Swedish-market ranges for 2026, based on current market rates and our own builds.
+They cover design and development of the first shippable version.
+Running costs are separate and covered further down.
+Cross-platform here means one codebase shipping to both iOS and Android, the approach we use.

 |---|---|---|---|

-Why such wide bands?
-Because "an app" can mean a focused MVP that proves one idea, or a multi-role platform with billing and live data.
-The bands above reflect typical Swedish rates of roughly 800–1 200 kr/h for a senior freelancer or 900–1 800 kr/h for an agency, multiplied by realistic hours.
-The honest version: the only way to narrow a 300 000 kr range to a real number is to define the scope.
+The bands are wide because "an app" can mean a focused MVP that proves one idea or a multi-role platform with billing and live data.
+The only way to narrow a 300 000 kr range to a real number is to define the scope.

 Price is the sum of a handful of decisions.
-Each one moves the number meaningfully, and most of them are about scope rather than technology:
+Most are about scope, not technology, and each one moves the number:

-- Backend and API — if the app stores data, has accounts, or syncs across devices, it needs a backend.
-This is often as much work as the app itself, and sometimes more.
-We build on Cloudflare Workers (edge) and Neon Postgres, which keeps this lean.
+- Backend and API.
+If the app stores data, has accounts, or syncs across devices, it needs a backend, often as much work as the app itself.
+We build on a managed database and serverless cloud, which keeps it lean.

-- Native vs cross-platform — building separately for iOS and Android (native) costs roughly 40–80% more than one cross-platform codebase.
-With Capacitor we ship one React + TypeScript codebase to both stores, so you pay closer to the cost of a single app, not two.
+- Native vs cross-platform.
+Building separately for iOS and Android costs roughly 40–80% more than one cross-platform codebase.
+We ship one codebase to both stores.

-- Integrations — payments (Stripe), auth, maps, push notifications, analytics, third-party APIs.
-Each one is a connection to test and maintain.
+- Integrations.
+Payments, login, maps, push, analytics, third-party APIs.
+Each is a connection to test and maintain.
 Two or three is normal; ten is a different project.

-- App Store submission — getting onto the App Store and Google Play is mostly process: store accounts, signing, review, privacy declarations.
-It's modest in hours but a real step, and Apple's organization enrollment is a prerequisite many first-timers don't budget for.
+- App Store submission.
+Mostly process: store accounts, signing, review, privacy declarations.
+Modest in hours but real, and Apple's organisation enrollment is a prerequisite many first-timers miss.

-- Maintenance — apps aren't finished at launch. iOS and Android ship breaking OS updates yearly, dependencies need patching, and users find bugs.
-Plan for it from day one (see below).
+- Maintenance.
+Apps aren't finished at launch. iOS and Android ship breaking OS updates yearly, dependencies need patching, and users find bugs.
+Plan for it from day one.

-Native vs cross-platform — the cost lever most people miss
+Native vs cross-platform: the lever most people miss

 The biggest avoidable cost in app development is building the same app twice.
-Fully native means a separate iOS codebase (Swift) and Android codebase (Kotlin) — two teams, two builds, two sets of bugs.
-Swedish guides put native at roughly 40–80% more than cross-platform for the same scope.
+Fully native means a separate iOS codebase and a separate Android codebase: two teams, two builds, two sets of bugs.
+Building separately for iOS and Android costs roughly 40–80% more than cross-platform for the same scope.

 Cross-platform writes the app once and ships it to both stores.
-We build with Capacitor wrapping a React 19 + TypeScript app, which means one codebase, one set of features, both App Store and Google Play — and the same web stack can power a marketing site or web dashboard from the same code.
-For the large majority of products, native's marginal benefits don't justify paying for two of everything.
-We'll tell you honestly on the rare occasions a true native build is the right call.
+We build one React codebase that goes to both the App Store and Google Play.
+For most products, native's marginal benefits don't justify paying for two of everything.
+When a true native build is the right call, we say so.

 A worked example: a real MVP